CommonMCOBJ/CommonMCOBJ/README.md

 #
 # selection_vertex_top: (X, Y) coordinates of the top vertice (top left) for the OBJ selection
 # selection_vertex_bottom: (X, Y) coordinates of the bottom vertice (bottom right) for the OBJ selection
+# selection_depth: Max depth of the OBJ selection
 #
 # is_centered: true if centered, false if not
 # z_up: true if the Z axis is up instead of Y, false is not